Clinical behavior analysis

-Clinical behavior analysis (CBA; also called clinical behaviour analysis or third-generation behavior therapy) is the clinical application of behavior analysis (ABA).
+Clinical behavior analysis (CBA; also called clinical behaviour analysis or third-generation behavior therapy) is the clinical application of applied behavior analysis (ABA).
 CBA represents a movement in behavior therapy away from methodological behaviorism and back toward radical behaviorism and the use of functional analytic models of verbal behavior—particularly, relational frame theory (RFT).

 Current models

 Clinical behavior analysis (CBA) therapies include acceptance and commitment therapy (ACT), behavioral medicine (such as behavioral gerontology and pediatric feeding therapy), community reinforcement approach and family training (CRAFT), exposure therapies/desensitization (such as systematic desensitization), functional analytic psychotherapy (FAP, such as behavioral activation (BA) and integrative behavioral couples therapy), and voucher-based contingency management.

 Acceptance and commitment therapy

 Acceptance and commitment therapy is probably the most well-researched of all the third-generation behavior therapy models.
 Its development co-occurred with that of relational frame theory, with several researchers such as Steven C Hayes being involved with both.
 ACT has been argued to be based on relational frame theory.
 Although this is a matter of some debate within the community, Originally, this approach was referred to as comprehensive distancing.
 Every practitioner mixes acceptance with a commitment to one's values.
 These ingredients become enmeshed into the treatment in different ways which leads to ACT being either more on the mindfulness side, or more on the behavior-changing side.
 ACT has, as of May 2022, been evaluated in over 900 randomized clinical trials for a variety of client problems.
 Overall, when compared to other active treatments designed or known to be helpful, the effect size for ACT is a Cohen's d of around 0.6, which is considered a medium effect size.